-- The extent of the harassment. - The acuity of the threat it represents to students or employees. - What might be necessary to put an end to it. - Be able to show that a comprehensive civil rights investigation was completed and documented. - Responding to anonymous reports: - Determine if a trend or pattern may be apparent. - You may have a duty to attempt some form of remedial response.
+- Investigate all allegations to determine: - The extent of the harassment. - The acuity of the threat it represents to students or employees. - What might be necessary to put an end to it. - Be able to show that a comprehensive civil rights investigation was completed and documented. - Responding to anonymous reports: - Determine if a trend or pattern may be apparent. - You may have a duty to attempt some form of remedial response, even to an anonymous report.